snigdhaAgarwal/PredictingADRegulatoryImmuneCells/README.md

 -left: Number of nucleotides to add on left of SNP \
 -right: Number of nucleotides to add on right of SNP

+**checkVariants.ipynb**
+Used to identify AD SNPs that impact regulatory activity in each cell type.
+Also used to see correlation of Tanzi SNP scores as predicted by Easwaran's bulk models, SCATE peaks and Archr peaks.

 ## Contact Information
 Snigdha Agarwal